danielpozsar/grogupy/docs/source/index.rst

-.. grogu master file, created by sphinx-quickstart on Thu Oct 10 17:10:03 2024.
+.. grogupy master file, created by sphinx-quickstart on Thu Oct 10 17:10:03 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. module:: grogu
+.. module:: grogupy
    :no-index:

-.. title:: grogu: Relativistic magnetic interactions from non-orthogonal basis sets
+.. title:: grogupy: Relativistic magnetic interactions from non-orthogonal basis sets
 .. meta::
    :description: Relativistic magnetic interactions from non-orthogonal basis sets.
-   :keywords: DFT, physics, grogu, magnetic interactions, Siesta
+   :keywords: DFT, physics, grogupy, magnetic interactions, Siesta

-grogu: Relativistic magnetic interactions from non-orthogonal basis sets
+grogupy: Relativistic magnetic interactions from non-orthogonal basis sets
 ==========================================================================

-grogu was created to easily extract magnetic interaction parameters from density functional theory (DFT) calculations.
+grogupy was created to easily extract magnetic interaction parameters from density functional theory (DFT) calculations.
 Because the underlying theory focuses on non-orthogonal basis sets, the most straightforward software to use for the DFT calculation is `Siesta <https://siesta-project.org/siesta/>`_.

-It is based on the Grogu matlab implementation and the `sisl
+It is based on the grogupy matlab implementation and the `sisl
 <https://sisl.readthedocs.io/en/latest/index.html>`_ package and this work
 was carried out by the `TRILMAX <https://trilmax.elte.hu>`_.